crgk/crgk.github.io/_posts/2016-07-07-vim-dependence.md

 So, that's it.
 I can't use anything but vim.
 Even if emacs or Sublime has the same exact feature, I am happily dependent on vim.

 And the best part is, now I get to write little mini programs in order to write bigger programs more efficiently!
+I get to write errors in the thing that's supposed to help me fix bugs!
 I get to move my premature optimization to before I even change the code!

 Heck yeah.